 Another Akeneo PIM 4.0new feature is designed to take Akeneo’s open source foundation to the next level.
 With the new Connections feature, users can now more easily connect and configure extensions from within the PIM, allowing them to easily add add Source Connections (inbound feeds) from systems such as your ERP, MDM, DAM, or others, or Destination Connections (outbound feeds) meant to distribute product information.

 But that’s not all.
-Akeneo PIM 4.0 also offers enhancements to several existing features, including new suggested mapping and key figures capabilities for Franklin Insights, continuous delivery of updates and patches, and additional incremental performance improvements.
+Akeneo PIM 4.0 also offers enhancements to several existing features, including continuous delivery of updates and patches, and additional incremental performance improvements.

 5. Out of the Black, into the Green